mrbelowski/r3e_crewchief_v3/README.txt

 "do I have to pit / do I need to pit / do I have a mandatory pit stop / do I have a mandatory stop / do I have to make a pit stop"
 "where's [opponent driver last name]"
-"who's [ahead / behind]" (this one only works if you have the driver name recording for that driver) "tell me the gaps / don't tell me the gaps" (switch on and off 'deltas' mode where the time deltas in front and behind get read out on each lap.
+"who's [ahead / behind]" (this one only works if you have the driver name recording for that driver) "tell me the gaps / give me the gaps / tell me the deltas / give me the deltas" (switch on 'deltas' mode where the time deltas in front and behind get read out on each lap.
 Note that these messages will play even if you have disabled messages)
+"don't tell me the gaps / don't tell me the deltas" (switch off deltas mode)

 Other button assignments